opentripplanner/OpenTripPlanner/docs/RouterConfiguration-poc.md

 <!-- PARAMETERS-DETAILS BEGIN -->
 <!-- NOTE!
 This section is auto-generated.
 Do not change, change doc in code instead. -->

+<h3 id="streetRoutingTimeout">streetRoutingTimeout</h3>

+**Since version:** `na` ∙ **Type:** `duration` ∙ **Cardinality:** `Optional` ∙ **Default value:** `"PT5S"` ∙ **Path:** `Root`

+The maximimg time a street routing request is allowed to take before returning a timeout.

+In OTP1 path searches sometimes toke a long time to complete.
+With the new Raptor algorithm this not the case anymore.
+The street part of the routing may still take a long time if searching very long distances.
+You can set the street routing timeout to avoid tying up server resources on pointless searches and ensure that your users receive a timely response.
+You can also limit the max distance to search for WALK, BIKE and CAR.
+When a search times out, a WARN level log entry is made with information that can help identify problematic searches and improve our routing methods.
+There are no timeouts for the transit part of the routing search, instead configure a reasonable dynamic search-window.

+The search abort after this duration and any paths found are returned to the client.

 <h3 id="bikeRentalServiceDirectory_headers">headers</h3>